markpbaggett/tamu-user-stories/_sources/import_and_update/0003-batch-ingest.rst.txt

 Request
 -------

-I want to be able to batch ingest or import a collection with metadata in a csv.
+I want to be able to batch ingest or import a collection with metadata via a csv.

 -------------------
 Acceptance Criteria
 -------------------

-* Create a collection via import
+* Ability to create a collection via import
-* Create a work via import
+* Ability to create a work via import
-* Create a fileset or files via import
+* Ability to create a fileset or files via import
-* Establish relationships via import
+* Ability to establish relationships via import

 -----------------